Agriculture in India

 (i) Kharif or the summer/rainy season, in which crops requiring more water are grown.

 The periodicity of the season usually allows two and in few cases three harvests in a year.

-Classification of cropsKharif Crops
+Classification of Crops

 Besides these two dominant crops, a brief cropping season has been lately introduced in India mainly in irrigated areas where early-maturing crops, called zaid crops, are grown between March and June.
-The chief zaid crops are urad, moong, melons, watermelons, cucumber, tuber vegetables etc.
+The chief zaid crops are urad, moong, melons, watermelons, cucumber, tuber vegetables, etc.

 'Cropping Pattern' is the relative proportion of cropped area under various crops in different parts of the country at a particular period of time.

-(i) General agricultural conditions such as soil, climate, water supply, sub-soil water table, etc.
+- General agricultural conditions such as soil, climate, water supply, sub-soil water table, etc.

-Some of the characteristic features of cropping pattern in India are —
+Some of the characteristic features of cropping pattern in India are:

 Intensity of Cropping

-In its developed form it seeks to rely on biological processes to obtain high quality and yields which are often as good as those achieved using modern agricultural techniques.
+In its developed form, it seeks to rely on biological processes to obtain high quality and yields which are often as good as those achieved using modern agricultural techniques.

-Advantages of Organic Farming –
+Advantages of Organic Farming

-(i) Reduced pollution;
+(i) Reduced pollution

-(ii) Less energy is used;
+(ii) Less energy is used

-(iv) Less mechanisation is used;
+(iv) Less mechanization is used

-(vi) Yields on par with modern farming;
+(vi) Yields on par with modern farming

 (vii) Food fetches more price than that produced from modern farming; and